 - If you install a new Wowza Streaming Engine instance on the same computer as the old instance, you'll be prompted by Wowza Streaming Engine Setup to choose the instance to activate after installation is complete.
 Choose the latest Wowza Streaming Engine software instance.

-- You can request an R&D license and use this license key when you install Wowza Streaming Engine for the new instance.
+- You can request a temporary license and use this license key when you install Wowza Streaming Engine for the new instance.
 This enables you to run the old and new instances at the same time.
 You can then thoroughly test the new server software before migrating files from your backup.

 - Copy the following folders (or files within the folders as indicated) from your backed up Wowza Streaming Engine instance to the new Wowza Streaming Engine instance: